Microservices implementation.

 • You can reuse some portions of microservices architecture for your other projects and plan for would-be service versions from the very beginning.

-That’s why 54% of developers were happy with implementing microservices last year, according to a survey.
 But at the same time, adopting such a decentralized architecture does have its cons:

 • You have to put in plenty of planning to get started with microservices.